SwethaRedd/Restaurant-App/src/assignment.md

 this behaves like a normal JS variable.

-as soon as you call the setInitState(), it will update the initState value with the new value and render that component and finds the diff between the older version and the newer version, & updates on the UI.
+as soon as you call the setInitState(), it will update the initState value with the new value and render that component & finds the diff between the older version and the newer version, & updates on the UI.

-● What is CORS?
+# What is CORS?

-● What is async and await?
+# What is async and await?

-● What is the use of `const json = await data.json();` in getRestaurants()
+# What is the use of `const json = await data.json();` in getRestaurants()

 # 6: Coding Assignment :

 // State Variable - Super Powerful Variable
 // Hook is normal JS function, given by react , function has logic behind the scenes.

-// const [state, setstate] = useState(initialState);
+// const [state, setState] = useState(initialState);
 const [listOfRestaurants, setListOfRestaurants] = useState(resList);

 /\*